puppetlabs/puppet-docs/source/puppet/4.9/config_ssl_external_ca.markdown

 Credential                        | File location
 ----------------------------------|-----------------------------------------
-Agent SSL certificate             | `puppet agent --configprint hostcert` Agent SSL certificate private key | `puppet agent --configprint hostprivkey` Root CA certificate               | `puppet agent --configprint localcacert` Root CRL certificate              | `puppet agent --configprint hostcrl`
+Agent SSL certificate             | `puppet config print hostcert --section agent` Agent SSL certificate private key | `puppet config print hostprivkey --section agent` Root CA certificate               | `puppet config print localcacert --section agent` Root CRL certificate              | `puppet config print hostcrl --section agent`

-## Option 2: Puppet master functioning as an intermediate CA
+## Option 2: Puppet server functioning as an intermediate CA

-The puppet master can operate as an intermediate CA to an external Root CA.  The puppet master cannot be an intermediate to an intermediate.
-In this mode the puppet master CA is left enabled and generation of agent certificates can remain automated, however there are some limitations:
+Puppet Server can operate as an intermediate CA to an external Root CA.  The server cannot be an intermediate to an intermediate.
+In this mode the Puppet CA is left enabled and generation of agent certificates can remain automated, however there are some limitations:

 * Agent-side CRL checking is not possible however CRL verification will still happen on the puppetserver
 * The CA certificate bundle (ie the external Root CA combined with the Intermediate CA certificate) must be distributed to the agents manually - ideally before puppet runs

-### Puppet master
+### Puppet Server

-Before configuring the puppet master, you will need to obtain the intermediate CA certificate from your external Root CA.  Generating the Intermediate CA cert is outside the scope of the doc, since it will depend your external certificate authority solution.
-This guide assumes you are either starting with a fresh installation or have removed all SSL files from your existing master and are starting over.
-Also, you should stop all puppet related services on the master server before this process.
+Before configuring Puppet Server, you will need to obtain the intermediate CA certificate from your external Root CA.  Generating the Intermediate CA cert is outside the scope of the doc, since it will depend your external certificate authority solution.
+This guide assumes you are either starting with a fresh installation or have removed all SSL files from your existing server and are starting over.
+Also, you should stop all Puppet related services on the server before this process.

-In order to configure the puppet master you will need the following files placed:
+In order to configure Puppet Server you will need the following files placed:

 Certificate     | Purpose                     | File Location
 ----------------|--------------------------------------------
-ca_crt.pem      | Intermediate CA Certificate | /etc/puppetlabs/puppet/ssl/ca/ca_crt.pem
+`ca_crt.pem`    | Intermediate CA Certificate | `/etc/puppetlabs/puppet/ssl/ca/ca_crt.pem`
-ca_key.pem      | Intermediate CA Key         | /etc/puppetlabs/puppet/ssl/ca/ca_key.pem
+`ca_key.pem`    | Intermediate CA Key         | `/etc/puppetlabs/puppet/ssl/ca/ca_key.pem`
-root_crt.pem    | Root CA Certificate         | /etc/puppetlabs/puppet/ssl/ca/root_crt.pem
+`root_crt.pem`  | Root CA Certificate         | `/etc/puppetlabs/puppet/ssl/ca/root_crt.pem`

-> Note: The root_crt.pem can actually be placed anywhere, however this doc assumes you placed it as shown
+> Note: Although root_crt.pem can be placed anywhere (since it isn't used directly by Puppet Server), the rest of this page assumes you placed it as shown.

-> Note: The ca_key.pem needs to have any passphrase removed to match the expectations of the Puppet CA
+> Note: ca_key.pem must not have a passphrase, since the Puppet CA cannot provide one when using the key.

 All of the files placed should have owner set to `puppet:puppet` and permissions of `0600`.

-Next, you have to generate the CA bundle to be placed on the master as well as any agents you create.
+Next, you have to generate the CA bundle to be placed on the server as well as any agents you create.
 This is achieved by combining the Root CA and Intermediate CA certificates into one PEM file.

 ```
 cd /etc/puppetlabs/puppet/ssl/ca
 cat ca_cert.pem root_crt.pem > ../certs/ca.pem
 ```

 > Note: You also need to install a CRL file for the CA.  If you do not have one pre-generated from the Root CA you can easily create one by first executing `puppet cert generate fakehost` and then revoking this certificate with `puppet cert clean fakehost`.
 If you do have a pre-generated CRL install it into `/etc/puppetlabs/puppet/ssl/ca/ca_crl.pem.

-You now need to generate a new certificate for the puppet master to use.
-Remember to include the `dns_alt_names` that this puppet master will need to service.
+You now need to generate a new certificate for Puppet Server to use.
+Remember to include the `dns_alt_names` that this server will need to service.

 ```
 puppet cert generate puppetserver.my.domain.net --dns_alt_names=puppetserver,puppet